 The TUT online application is done via a system called the TUT ITS enabler.
 I have a full article on the TUT ITS Enabler.
 You might also want to check it out.

-The first step to the application is to visit the ITS Enabler Application Form Portal.
+- The first step to starting the TUT online application is to visit the ITS Enabler Application Form Portal.
 The page should look similar to the image below.
 I have a full article on the TUT ITS Enabler.
 You can check that article out in case you are finding it difficult to access or operate the platform.

-Make sure you read all terms and conditions before filling the forms.
+- Make sure you read all terms and conditions before filling out the forms.
 Even a tiny mistake could reduce your chances to 0% so make sure you read everything.